RidSoftware/BigPlumTech/HomeSystemWebApp/README.md

 # Production folder
 ---
-Do whatever the hell you want in the DevFolders, \
-but please be more reserved with pushing stuff in here, this will be or production version. \
+This directory is the bulk of our system.
+Please familiarize yourselves with it.

+The `BigPlumTech/Database-DevFolder/` will hold important information about our DB model and its behaviour.
+If you haven't set up a DB on your machine then please have a look at the readme over there.

+And similarly if you wanna refamiliar with git have a look at the readme in `BigPlumTech/`.

 # CURRENT STATE
 ---
-So, what we have here is a rough draft of our system.
+##### So... here is a rough outline of our system.

--FrontEnd-
-./frontEnd/
+#### FrontEnd
+`./frontEnd/`
 	H/	contains html files that ive got working full stack (Registration.html mainly [though the server doesnt actually insert data yet])
 	A/	assets
 		J/	contains scripts for front end functions